One recent sunny Sunday in a nearby park in downtown Milan, Blackie, the Swan, followed me up and down the Lambro, like an aquatic puppy.

-Upstream, a white-haired man on a rickety bicycle had arrived with a paper bag that turned out to be full of focaccia which I assumed was stale.
+Upstream, a white-haired man on a rickety bicycle had arrived with a paper bag.
+It turned out to be full of focaccia.
 Breaking off pieces, chucking them into the water, the old man scolded the swan as if she were an errant lover.

 “Where have you been?
 I’ve been looking all over kingdom come for you.”

 When I asked the man where he usually met the swan, he glared at me.